ttblack/Elastos.ELA.Client.SideChain/README.md

-# Elastos.ELA.Client
+# Elastos.ELA.Client.SideChain

 ## Summary
-This is the client program of the ELA node, which is a command line tool to control node and see node info etc.
+This is the client program of the ELA side chain node, which is a command line tool to control node and see node info etc.
-Also, this project including a light implementation of ELA wallet, which can create your ELA account, do receive, create, sign or send transactions.
+Also, this project including a light implementation of ELA side chain wallet, which can create your ELA account, do receive, create, sign or send transactions.
 You can run a node locally and set the miner address to your wallet account, then run the node to get your own ELAs and do whatever you like.

 ## Wiki
-For more details, please check on this [Wiki](https://github.com/elastos/Elastos.ELA.Client/wiki) page.
+For more details, please check on this [Wiki](https://github.com/elastos/Elastos.ELA.Client.SideChain/wiki) page.

 ## Build on Mac